SafiaNassiri/TheLastLight-PythonGame/README.md

   - Music layers in new instruments as you restore more orbs.

 ## Features (Planned & Implemented)
-- [x] Craete an editor.py for drawing Maps
+- [x] Create an editor.py for drawing Maps
 - [ ] Basic player movement
 - [ ] Player health + stamina system
 - [ ] Collectible orbs